-Every one of these legendary traders had someone to guide them through their learning curve and take their trading to the highest level.
+Every one of these legendary traders had someone to guide them to take their trading to the highest level.

 You’re focusing on the wrong things — and no it’s not your strategy

-Can you imagine someone building a house without designing a plan first?
+Can you imagine building a house without designing a plan first?

-I sure as hell wouldn’t want to live in that house — not even for a night!
+I sure as hell won’t want to live in that house — not even for a night!

 You don’t build a house without first drawing up a plan, a “blueprint” for how the house will look, where the rooms will go, and so on.